 In collaboration with our partner from the United States, NCL is honored to invite Miss Terry V. Benzel, Deputy Director for the Computer Networks Division at the Information Sciences Institute (ISI) of the University of Southern California (USC) as the distinguished guest speaker for this user forum.
 At the forum, participants are introduced to ISI DeterLab and concept of cyber ranges.
 They also get to interact with the team over from ISI.

-On the 5th of May, 2016, Dr Douglas Maughan, Director of the Department of Homeland Security (Science&Technology Division) visited NCL.
-He was given a brief introduction on NCL and NUS School of Computing, including our research focus and capabilities, facilities, as well as collaborations with government agencies, industries and academia.
+Dr Douglas Maughan, Director of the Department of Homeland Security (Science&Technology Division) visited NCL on the 5th of May, 2016.
+He was given a brief introduction to NUS School of Computing and NCL, including our research focuses and capabilities, facilities, as well as collaborations with government agencies, industries and academia.
 In particular, he was very interested in our collaboration with USC ISI team and commented on the good work we have been doing towards future testbeds.

 Our newly purchased servers have arrived on 20 April 2016.
 100 machines will be up and running by the end of April 2016.